"Everything is sculpture. Any material, any idea without hindrance born into space, I consider sculpture."

 (Isamu Noguchi: Everything is Sculpture - dans le gris)

-Isamu Noguchi thought that limiting himself to a particular style may make him an expert of that particular viewpoint or school, but he did not wish to belong to any school.
+Isamu Noguchi thought that limiting himself to a particular style might make him an expert in that specific viewpoint or school, but he did not wish to belong to any school.
 Noguchi once said, "I am always learning, always discovering."
-As an artist, Noguchi used any medium he could get his hands on: stone, metal, wood, clay, bone, paper or a mixture of any or all – carving, casting, cutting, pounding, chiselling or dynamiting away as each form took shape.
-Noguchi believed the sculptor’s task was to shape space, to give it order and meaning, and that art should “disappear”, or be as one with its surroundings.
+As an artist, Noguchi used any medium he could get his hands on—stone, metal, wood, clay, bone, paper, or a mixture of any or all—carving, casting, cutting, pounding, chiseling, or dynamiting away as each form took shape.
+Noguchi believed the sculptor's task was to shape space, to give it order and meaning, and that art should "disappear" or be as one with its surroundings.

 (Isamu Noguchi: Everything is Sculpture - dans le gris)